 Failsafe Steals the Show Throughout the Game

 Whether you are ready for it or not, the game is full of unique, and new personalities fans have yet to experience.
 Characters such as Failsafe, Asher, Sloan, and Devrim serve up a nice cast we’ve not seen before.
 Their presences are quite welcome in the state of the game.
-Their personalities are bright, lively, and a nice addition to the already established Vanguard and those whom help operate it.
+Their personalities are bright, lively, and a nice addition to the already established Vanguard and those who help operate it.

 However, there’s one out of them all that somehow steals the show more than others.
 Her name – rather the A.I.’s name?
 Failsafe.
 Played by Joy Osmanski (Santa Clarita Diet), is one of the most unique of them.
 This little A.I. is far from as robotic compared to Ghost.
 Her characteristics are what bring everything full circle.
 Not because she has a single personality, but rather, she has two.
 Her personality is one that’s split between an optimistic side that is rather joyful, charismatic, and enlightening.
 Don’t believe me?
 GameplayOnly has a great video compilation below to watch.

 Her other side is less optimistic, which makes it all the more amusing since it comes off as some melancholy emo, with sociopathic tendencies.
-While characters such as Ikora Rey, Cayde-6, and Commander Zavala are certainly enjoyable, but no where as near as Failsafe herself.
+While characters such as Ikora Rey, Cayde-6, and Commander Zavala are certainly enjoyable, but nowhere as near as Failsafe herself.
 To be honest, she’s the one whom should replace ghost, or offer us a way to gain a portable version of her.
-While that will certainly happen, we can only wonder why such a character was only used as a supporting role, but with characteristics, and traits aside, we need to talk about Destiny 2 on a under-the-hood level.
+While that will certainly happen, we can only wonder why such a character was only used as a supporting role, but with characteristics, and traits aside, we need to talk about Destiny 2 on an under-the-hood level.

 Don’t Fix What Isn’t Broken

-To alter it up, the stats have now been removed, and placed upon your Guardians gear.
+To alter it up, the stats have now been removed and placed upon your Guardians gear.
 This allows you to tweak your stats as needed in order to help better fit your play style to match your gear.
-While these tweaks seem viable and completely game changing, we’re actually getting slightly less when looking under the hood.
+While these tweaks seem viable and completely game-changing, we’re actually getting slightly less when looking under the hood.
 Characters will find themselves receiving less customizability when said and done.

 Players are instead given two sub-sets abilities for each of the games subclasses.
 While this change is moderately pleasant, it does bring a foreboding outlook to the future of the franchise.
 Why give us such a limited setup?
 Is it scary to think that some players would like the ability to make their Striker have ‘Seismic Strike’ and ‘Trample’ working side by side.
-Instead they are no separated.
+Instead, they are no separated.
 There’s not a chance that I can make these two interesting abilities coincide in a single spread of abilities for me to take advantage of.

 That’s not without saying that the two could seemingly be overwhelming to some.
 A supercharged ability that will allow me to extend its duration per kill by charging at people?
 Well, it can be stopped, right?
 Of course.
-I’ve bad people stop me mid supercharge on all three classes with little to no hesitation.
+I’ve had people stop me mid supercharge on all three classes with little to no hesitation.
 That’s not to say that supercharging doesn’t come with its own perk of taking seemingly less damage than before with Destiny through all three years of the first entries lifespan.